-Full Funding Requested - Hired hourly front desk staff in the meantime that funds become available for full-time positions
+Hired hourly front desk staff in the meantime that funds become available for full-time positions

-Describe Plans & Activities Supported: Funding to maintain the hiring of Peer Mentors and hourly front desk staff--which are not students, but instead professional staff because of data sensitivity.
+Funding to maintain the hiring of Peer Mentors and hourly front desk staff--which are not students, but instead professional staff because of data sensitivity.
+Convert this position into full-time clerical support.